sshyran/owntracks-gw/manual/gw-owntracks.md

 created by [owntracks.org][owntracks], uses standardized open protocols (MQTT) to transmit data over a secured (TLS/SSL) connection with authentication to a server of your chosing.
-The data you collect is stored in your infrastructure^[Unless you explicitly want to use our hosted platform], and the device integrates with the iOS and Android apps developed by OwnTracks.
+The data you collect is stored in your own private infrastructure^[Unless you explicitly want to use our hosted platform], and the device integrates with the iOS and Android apps developed by OwnTracks.